Bukit Canberra

 Bukit Canberra (Chinese: 武吉坎贝拉; pinyin: Wǔ Jí Kǎn Bèi Lā) is an integrated sports and community hub next to Sembawang MRT station.
 The hub houses facilities including an indoor sports hall, the largest ActiveSG gym in Singapore, a six-lane sheltered swimming pool, and an eight-lane lap pool.
 There will also be 3 km of running trails, of various difficulties, passing throughout the development.
-It will also house a polyclinic, a senior care centre, and a hawker centre.
+It also houses a polyclinic, a senior care centre, and a hawker centre.

-Bukit Canberra will be the second such community hub in Singapore, after Our Tampines Hub in Tampines.
-It will open in phases, with the entire development expected to be fully operational by Q1 2023.

 History

+Plans for an integrated hub in sembawang was first announced in 2015,it was then planned for some parts of the hub such as the hawker centre to be ready by 2018.
+It was modelled after Our Tampines Hub.
+Construction started with a groundbreaking ceremony in 2018 and was originally scheduled to be opened in phases from first half of 2020 but was delayed due to the COVID-19 pandemic.

 The development was previously part of the demolished Chong Pang Village, which housed a wet market and hawker centre before the 1980s.

 Facilities

-The integrated sports and community hub will provide Sembawang residents with amenities such as a hawker centre, polyclinic, a senior care centre, a childcare centre, and several parks.
+The integrated sports and community hub provides Sembawang residents with amenities such as a hawker centre, polyclinic, a senior care centre, a childcare centre, and several parks.

-Hawker Centre
+Hawker centre

 The 800-seat food and beverage facility has 43 operational stalls, selling a variety of Asian food, including halal food and Indian fare.
 About one-tenth of the stalls are operated by Sembawang residents.